To understand what a divorce precedent is, we have to look at the precedents definition.

-This states that same-sex couples are entitles to the same state benefits that opposite-sex couples have.
+This states that same-sex couples are entitled to the same state benefits that opposite-sex couples have.

-Divorce precedents are outcomes from old cases that lawyers use to fight their case.
+Divorce precedents are outcomes from old cases that lawyers use to fight their cases.

 They use these divorce precedents to fight against or for what the issues are in court.